 More About the Species Plant (Juncus effusus)

 The species plant that grows wild across much of the world bears the common names "soft rush" and "common rush."
 J. effusus is native to North America and various other continents.
-It grows in clumps to a height of 2-4 feet with a similar spread.
+It grows in clumps to a height of 2 to 4 feet with a similar spread.
 Common rush produces clusters of small, greenish-yellow flowers throughout the summer.

 But the wild version lacks the spiraling stems that make the cultivars, J. effusus 'Big Twister,' J. effusus 'Spiralis,' etc. such highly ornamental landscape plants.
 Common rush has rather uninteresting, straight stems.
 It grows in full sun and in wet ground (even in shallow standing water).
 A rhizomatous plant, it is useful for soil erosion control.

-A shorter type of wild rush (1 foot tall or less) that I consider a weed in my own landscaping is path rush (J. tenuis).
-True to its common name, it thrives in the compacted soil of the path that parallels my driveway.
-In his highly useful weed-identification book, Wild Urban Plants of the Northeast, Peter Del Tredici quips, "Path rush is one of the few plants treated in this book for which humans have found few uses" (p.300).
+A shorter type of wild rush (one foot tall or less) that you may consider a weed is path rush (J. tenuis).
+True to its common name, it can thrive in the compacted soil of the path that parallels a driveway.
+In his highly useful weed-identification book, Wild Urban Plants of the Northeast, Peter Del Tredici quips, "Path rush is one of the few plants treated in this book for which humans have found few uses."
+(300)

 How Do Rushes, Sedges, and Grasses Differ?

-Because most people are familiar with the concept, "grass" and unfamiliar with the concepts of "rush" and "sedge," plants in the latter two categories are often misidentified as grasses.
+Because most people are familiar with the concept of "grass" and unfamiliar with the concepts of "rush" and "sedge," plants in the latter two categories are often misidentified as grasses.
 Here's a basic breakdown of the three plant families:

 - Sedge family (Cyperaceae): stems have three edges (i.e., they're triangular in cross-section)